Business and Society Program

 Project: Individuals selected to be First Mover Fellows commit to undertake a project within their companies during their year as a Fellow that reflects their commitment to social innovation in business.
 The scope for these projects is very broad.
 Fellows’ projects have ranged from providing access to sanitation for low-income households in Ghana, to reducing the reliance of fleet vehicles on petroleum-based fuels, to developing best practice privacy and information values to ensure ethical use of personal data.
 (Click here to see additional information about Fellows’ projects.)

-Participation: Fellows are required to participate in all three of the seminars: July 25 - 28, 2013 in Aspen, Colorado; November 19 - 22, 2013 in Wye River, Maryland; and April 29 - May 2, 2014 in New York, New York.
+Participation: Fellows are required to participate in all three of the seminars.
 Between the seminars, they work on implementing their ideas for products, services processes, or business models in their companies.
 They also continue to connect with other Fellows and Aspen staff via conference calls, interviews and meetings.

 Partners: Fellows identify at least two colleagues to serve as Thought Partners during their Fellowship and support their efforts to turn their projects into reality.
 Ideally, one of these partners comes from the leadership development or human resource department of their companies to help ensure that the leadership lessons learned by the Fellows are shared widely amongst other high potential employees.